Guide to Society Maintenance Charges as Per Bylaws

 GST applicability depends on the nature of the society (commercial or residential) and local tax laws; generally, GST is charged at 18% on commercial maintenance charges.

-Yes, if you receive a proper rent receipt from the society or landlord indicating the maintenance portion, you may include it in your HRA claim under income tax rules.
+Yes, if you receive a proper rent receipt from the society or landlord indicating the maintenance portion, you may include it in your HRA claim under the income tax rules.

 Society maintenance bills can be paid in cash, but it is especially important to keep a track of the receipts of transactions done, regardless of being online or offline.